 Forcing your child to gargle with warm salt water may be a daunting task, but it can actually help remove any bacteria from your child’s mouth and throat.
-Mix about ¼ to ½ of a teaspoon of Real salt into an 8-ounce glass of warm water, and stir until all of the salt is dissolved before gargling.
+Mix about ¼ to ½ of a teaspoon of sea salt into an 8-ounce glass of warm water, and stir until all of the salt is dissolved before gargling.

-If your child has a runny or stuffed up nose, eating pepper with a meal, gargling pepper in hot water, or even simply smelling pepper can help break apart any congestion in your child’s lungs or sinuses.
+If your child has a runny or stuffed up nose, eating pepper with a meal, gargling black pepper in hot water, or even simply smelling pepper can help break apart any congestion in your child’s lungs or sinuses.
 Pepper can help break up congestion effectively thanks to its capsaicin components which are known to thin mucus, and they are also effective in helping getting rid of the germs in the nasal passages as well.

 Eating ginger raw or drinking ginger tea are both popular natural home remedies for colds that are known to help treat the symptoms of a common cold.
 Take about ten grams of ginger and cut it up into small pieces before boiling it in a cup of water, and then have your child drink the mixture at least two times a day.

-Because honey has been used as a cold fighter for years, it may not come as a surprise to some that honey can be effective in shortening the lifespan of a cold.
+Because honey has been used as a cold fighter for years, it may not come as a surprise to some that raw honey can be effective in shortening the lifespan of a cold.
 Experts have found that buckwheat honey can help treat a cough because it coats and soothes an irritated throat, and other researchers have found that it can also help sick children sleep better at night as well.
-However, if you have a child who is under the age of one do not give them any honey as it could lead to botulism.
+However, if you have a child who is under the age of one, do not give them any honey as it could lead to botulism.

 9. Chicken soup